acg/dream-deploys/README.md

 <img src="./img/donnie-darko-not-afraid-anymore.jpg" width="100%"/>
 </div>

+### You Don't Need Much

-This is a tiny demo project.
-It's purpose is to convince you that Dream Deploys are not only possible, they're easy.
+This is a tiny demo to convince you that Dream Deploys are not only possible, they're easy.

 To live the dream, you don't need much: